 top of page

-Take-aways from Remote Learning — Were Students Engaged?
+Takeaways from Remote Learning — Were Students Engaged?

-As a former 8th-grade mathematics instructor, I know the proverbial back-to-school question from the typical 14-year-old math student – ‘Why do we need to know this stuff?’
+Remember life before COVID?
+As a former 8th-grade mathematics instructor, I remember the proverbial back-to-school question from the typical 14-year-old math student –

 As of the writing of this piece, Texas was the first state to release test score data since the pandemic hit.
 July 2021 data released by the Texas Education Agency (TEA) shows that the State of Texas Assessments of Academic Readiness Reports (STARR) scores were down across the board, in some cases erasing educational gains that students made over the past seven years.

-According to TEA, “As a result of the learning disruptions caused by the COVID-19 pandemic, the number of students not meeting grade-level increased from 2019 across all subject areas and grade levels, with English I and English II being the only exceptions.
-As a subject area, mathematics reflects the largest decline in proficiency across all grade levels.
+"...mathematics reflects the largest decline in proficiency across all grade levels.
 Districts with a higher percentage of students learning virtually experienced a greater degree of decline.
 Districts with the highest percentage of in-person learners largely avoided any learning declines in reading.”

-Granted, this is one state’s results.
-Yet, it’s worth noting that Texas had one of the highest levels of in-person instruction in the country, which could indicate that results from other states with higher rates of remote learners could be even worse.
+Texas had one of the highest levels of in-person instruction in the country.
+This could indicate that results from other states with higher rates of remote learners could be even worse.

 There’s no substitution for in-person instruction, but perhaps improvements can be made to increase (and better measure) student digital engagement to prevent such a slide from occurring when/if K12 moves to an iteration of remote instruction in the future.